Religion in Turkey: Minority religions

 St. Anthony of Padua Church in the Beyoğlu district of Istanbul.

 The remainder of the population belongs to other faiths, particularly Christian denominations (Eastern Orthodox, Armenian Apostolic, Syriac Orthodox, Catholic and Protestant), and Judaism (mostly Sephardi Jews, and a smaller Ashkenazi community).
-There are between 120,000 and 320,000 Christians who belong to various Christian denominations, and less than 15,000 Jews in Turkey as of 2024.
+There are between 120,000 and 320,000 Christians who belong to various Christian denominations, and fewer than 15,000 Jews in Turkey as of 2024.

 Turkey has numerous important sites for Judaism and Christianity, being one of the birthplaces of the latter.
 Since the 4th century, Istanbul (Constantinople) has been the seat of the Ecumenical Patriarchate of Constantinople (unofficially Fener Rum Ortodoks Patrikhanesi), which is one of the fourteen autocephalous Eastern Orthodox churches, and the primus inter pares (first among equals) in the Eastern Orthodox communion.
 However, the Turkish government does not recognize the ecumenical status of Patriarch Bartholomew I. The Halki seminary remains closed since 1971 due to the Patriarchate's refusal to accept the supervision of the Turkish Ministry of Education on the school's educational curricula; whereas the Turkish government wants the school to operate as a branch of the Faculty of Theology at Istanbul University.
 Other Eastern Orthodox denomination is the Turkish Orthodox Patriarchate with strong influences from Turkish nationalist ideology.

 Istanbul, since 1461, is the seat of the Armenian Patriarchate of Constantinople.
 There have been 85 individual patriarchs since establishment of the patriarchate.
 The first Armenian Patriarch of Constantinople was Hovakim I who ruled from 1461 to 1478.
 Sultan Mehmed II allowed the establishment of the Patriarchate in 1461, just eight years after the Fall of Constantinople in 1453.
 The Patriarch was recognized as the religious and secular leader of all Armenians in the Ottoman Empire, and carried the title of milletbaşı or ethnarch as well as patriarch.
 75 patriarchs have ruled during the Ottoman period (1461–1908), 4 patriarchs in the Young Turks period (1908–1922) and 6 patriarchs in the current secular Republic of Turkey (1923–present).
 The current Armenian Patriarch is Sahak II Mashalian (Սահակ Բ. Մաշալեան), who has been in office since 2019.